 Cam Cameron was a two-sport athlete in college, playing both football and basketball for Lee Corso, Sam Wyche and Bobby Knight.
-He was a two-time letterwinner in football (’82, ’83), but a knee injury ended his playing career in his senior football season.
+He was a two-time letterwinner in football (’82, ’83), but a knee injury ended his playing career in his senior season.
 After college, Cameron joined Bo Schembechler as a graduate assistant for Michigan.
 For two years, he worked with the quarterbacks and helped QB Jim Harbaugh prepare for the NFL draft.
-In 1986, Cameron was promoted to wide receiver coach.
+In 1986, Cameron was promoted to wide receivers coach.
 In 1990, he became quarterbacks coach.
-Over his 10 years in Michigan, Cameron coached a Heisman Trophy winner (Desmond Howard) and oversaw the most prolific QB/WR tandem in NCAA history when Elvis Grbac and Desmond Howard combined for 31 touchdowns in their careers (since surpassed).
+Over his 10 years with Michigan, Cameron coached a Heisman Trophy winner (Desmond Howard) and oversaw the most prolific QB/WR tandem in NCAA history when Elvis Grbac and Desmond Howard combined for 31 touchdowns in their careers (a record that has since been surpassed).

 First NFL Stint

-In 1994, Cameron moved to the NFL to serve as quarterbacks coach for the Washington Redskins.
+In 1994, Cameron moved to the NFL to serve as quarterbacks coach for the Washington Football Team.
 Playing under head coach Norv Turner, the Redskins had little success.
-The 1996 team holds the distinction of being the first team to start a season 7-1 and not make the playoffs.
+The 1996 team holds the distinction of being the first to start a season 7-1 and not make the playoffs.
 However, Cameron’s work with the offense helped him move back to the college ranks.

 Return to College

 In 1997, Cameron returned to college coaching when he accepted the head coaching position at his alma mater, Indiana.
 During his time there, the team consistently had an elite offense.
 Cameron’s quarterback was Antwaan Randle El, one of the most prolific and versatile running quarterbacks in college history.
-Randle El was the first college quarterback to both throw and run for 40 touchdowns in his career, and he owned four of the top five yardage seasons for Indiana at the conclusion of his career.
-However, the offenses were not good enough to overcome porous defenses, and Cameron won only eighteen of sixty five games with Indiana without a bowl appearance.
+Randle El was the first college quarterback to both throw and run for 40 touchdowns in his career, and he owned four of the top five yardage-per-season records for Indiana at the conclusion of his career.
+However, the offenses were not good enough to overcome porous defenses, and Cameron won only eighteen of sixty five games with Indiana without any bowl appearances.

 Return to the NFL

-In 2002, Cameron joined Marty Schottenheimer staff in San Diego.
+In 2002, Cameron joined Marty Schottenheimer’s staff in San Diego.
 Cameron’s explosive offense worked well with the Chargers, as many players had award-winning seasons.
 Running back LaDainian Tomlinson won the AP MVP award in 2006 after breaking the record for most touchdowns (31) and most running touchdowns (28) in a season.
-Quarterback Drew Brees won Comeback Player of the Year in 2004 in what began his record-breaking career.
+Quarterback Drew Brees won Comeback Player of the Year in 2004, which began his record-breaking career.
 These two players, along with tight end Antonio Gates, combined for eight Pro Bowl appearances and eight All-Pro designations.